pcarn/vaccine-watch/README.md

 # Vaccine Watch
 Bot to notify when vaccine appointments are available.

-Supports checking Hy-Vee, and sending notifications to Slack and [Twitter](https://twitter.com/kcvaccinewatch).
+Supports checking Hy-Vee, and sending notifications to Slack, Discord and [Twitter](https://twitter.com/kcvaccinewatch).

 Notifications are sent when a location has appointments.
 No more notifications are sent for that location until it becomes unavailable again.